hydroflux/abstractor-ws/BACKLOG.md

 ### County Variables To Do

-- [ ] Eliminate superfluous lines of code commented out at previous testing stages across all scripts
 - [ ] Check all variables in each 'county_variables' script to make sure they are still being used
 - [ ] Streamline variable names across all 'county_variables' scripts
 - [ ] Create class variables on the Document class for any 'county_variables' used across multiple / all scripts